 Nonetheless, although definitive conclusions may be years away, the research supporting orthomolecular approaches is promising.
 This research has entailed:

-2 Outcome studies for multiple nutrients, usually tailored to individual biotype requirements.
+1 Double blinds and other controlled studies of certain key nutrients.2 Outcome studies for multiple nutrients, usually tailored to individual biotype requirements.
 The best such study is probably Dr. Walsh's outcome data for 1800 bipolars, involving extensive biochemical and nutritive data on blood, urine, and hair, correlated with psychiatric rating scales and clinical results.

 3 Other clinical data, especially that with lengthy follow-up.